 How We Tested

-Our team loves music; we even conducted a test on whether a song’s beat can influence your running Asics pace.
-Our watches and smartphones have Womens Cat Grey Ankle Boots with music.
-We also play podcasts and audiobooks to test different kinds of sound quality—and catch up on crime or “read” celebrity memoirs.
+Our team loves music; we even conducted a test on whether a song’s beat can influence your running pace.
+Should You Be Running in High-Waisted Bottoms running playlists for every kind of run with music.
+We also play podcasts and audiobooks to test different kinds of sound quality—and catch up on true crime or “read” celebrity memoirs.

-Besides downloading a range of genres to listen to, we also evaluate fit, sound quality, and battery life as we test earbuds and comb testers’ feedback to determine the best products for this list.
+Besides downloading a range of genres to listen to, we also evaluate fit, sound quality, and battery life as we test earbuds and comb testers’ feedback to determine the best headphones for this list.
 Our testers log long runs—and marathons and ultramarathons—wearing their earbuds and taking note of how many times they have to charge them per week.
+We’ve also conducted head-to-head testing within the same run, replaying the same songs in the same conditions to tease out differences in sound quality and the impact of the wind.

-We also test sweat-resistance and comfort after prolonged in-ear use, putting in hours of running Asics through all kinds of weather to test water- and wind-resistance.
-For waterproof models, we plop them in a cup full of water to check if they’re still in working order (and so you can squash those fears of replacing your ’buds after an accidental puddle drop or laundering).
+We also test sweat-resistance and comfort after prolonged in-ear use, putting in hours of running through all kinds of weather to also gauge water- and wind-resistance.
+For waterproof models, we even plopped them in a cup full of water to check if they still worked afterwards.
+Moreover, water-resistant models were subjected to a quick splash under the sink and as much sweat as we could throw at them.

 Become a Runner’s World+ member for exclusive access to product testing opportunities!